camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 export CAMUNDA_HELM_CHART_VERSION="8.3.3"
 ```

-Additionally, follow the guide from either [eksctl](./eks-helm.md) or from [Terraform](./terraform-setup.md) to retrieve the following values, which will be required for subsequent steps:
+Additionally, follow the guide from either [eksctl](./eks-helm.md) or [Terraform](./terraform-setup.md) to retrieve the following values, which will be required for subsequent steps:

 - EXTERNAL_DNS_IRSA_ARN
 - CERT_MANAGER_IRSA_ARN